LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 b8 01 00 00 00
 cd 80

+Note:
-When looking at this program, we can write the numbers in binary or decimal format if we want to.
-However, to make it easier to read, we often use hexadecimal numbers as we can then use fewer digits.
+To make machine code easier to read, we often use hexadecimal numbers as we can then use fewer digits.
 For example, 15 in the decimal format (two digits) is 1111 (four digits) in binary, but only F (one digit) in hexadecimal.

-It is just more compact – that is the only reason we do this.
-Don't worry if you don't understand anything about the machine code program.
+Don't worry if you don't understand the machine code program.
 It is not supposed to be readable for humans; however, for the computer, this all makes sense.

-Writing code in machine code is error-prone.
+Writing machine code is error-prone.
 A number in the wrong place can be the difference between success and disaster.
-The natural next step, therefore, has been to create something more comfortable for humans to read and write, which the computer can then translate into machine code.
-One such measure has been the creation of the assembly language that we talked about earlier.
+Assembly code is more comfortable for humans to read and write.

 Here is the same program, written in the assembly language: section .text